ManavGhaiCode/cpps_old/README.md

     Console con {lol};
     ```

+    ***message*** - You may have see the "**munmap_chunk(): Ivalid pointer**" bug while using consoles I didn't use this function anywhere I can't do anything about this 'cause I didn't use this use it.
+If you find why it is this happening plz make a pull request on the repo.

 4. math

     **decription** - math is a very simple namespace with 6 functions add, subtract, multiple, divide, Floor, Ceil, tax square, cube, percent.
 You shold have under-stood what the functions do.